 Hilliard Public Arts Commission

-Hilliard’s Public Arts Commission is responsible for the thoughtful placement of art throughout the city.
-The commission’s goal is to promote the value of public art and enrich the lives of the city’s residents and visitors.
+Hilliard’s Public Arts Commission is responsible for the thoughtful placement of art throughout the community.
+The commission’s goal is to promote the value of public art and enrich the lives of Hilliard’s residents and visitors.

 - Rebecca (Becky) Rehbeck